Header image courtesy of Paul Wong (Shutterstock)

 Perhaps one of its most notable dishes is the Aussie Burger ($62), but we kind of like its Chinese name better: the Hot Guy Burger!
 Much like the name, it’s a hot item and a must-order when visiting the café for the first time.
 The sweet beetroot slices, sunny-side-up egg, and grilled meat patty match up surprisingly well and cut down the over-greasiness of conventional burgers.
 The peanut butter milkshake ($37) is another standout that’s replete with the tantalising aroma of peanut butter, sweetened with the creaminess of the milk and cream.

 Kitchen Corner, Shop 66, G/F, Cheong Ning Building, 202–216 Sai Lau Kok Road, Tsuen Wan | (+852) 5488 7124

-As a coveted food street in Tsuen Wan, Lo Tak Court is foodie heaven, packed with endless food stalls and restaurants serving up Chinese, Indian, Korean, and Japanese cuisines.
-While we do recommend stopping at anything that catches your fancy to make the most of your trip to Lo Tak Court, you cannot miss Chan Kee’s Fishballs ($6).
-Cooked al dente and well-known for its flavourful curry sauce, it’s the perfect bargain snack.
+As a coveted food street in Tsuen Wan, Lo Tak Court is foodie heaven, packed with endless stalls and restaurants serving up Chinese, Indian, Korean, and Japanese cuisines.
+While we do recommend stopping at anything that catches your fancy to make the most of your trip, you cannot miss the grilled meat skewers at Stand Up Eating.
+Juicy, tender, and dripping a flavourful homemade sauce, they make for a divine afternoon snack!

 Truly, the better question is, where not to shop?
 In Tsuen Wan, shopping centres bristle in great numbers.
 With a slew of upscale malls tapping into the niche family-friendly market, Tsuen Wan has gradually transformed into one of the most convenient places to live in Hong Kong—especially if you have little ones in tow.
 With no shortage of retail options for you to choose from, we’ve selected just a few of the best to get you started.